zNaLa/docs/docs/playing a song-doc10.md

 ---

 -----
+So you have invited Rythm into your server.
+That's great!
+(If you haven't, [click here](/adding_rythm)).
+Now, follow this guide to play songs through Rythm:
 1. Join a Voice Channel.
   - You can do that by clicking on the channel with a speaker icon